 One of the fundamental propositions with respect to the affects in Spinoza is "Given an equal cause of love, love toward a thing will be greater if we imagine the thing to be free than if we imagine it to be necessary.
 And similarly for hate" (EIIIP49).
 That which is considered necessary is less passionately loved or hated than that which is seen as freely chosen, as intended.
 As Lordon argues, austerity measures, cuts to programs, and the general immiseration of post-industrial life is presented as necessary, as simply dictated by the market, by competitiveness, by globalizations, words that function as different synonyms for necessity.
 They can be bemoaned, but not really hated.
 They do not generate indignation.
 The divide between economics and politics, and to some extent right, at least the neoliberal right, and left, at least the remaining forces of social democracy, is a divide between necessity and freedom.
 Which is one is passively accepted and the other becomes the object of hate and anger.
 I do not want to sound like Zizek, but Trump has broken with this divide.
 The picture he presents of the world economy, at least as one can glimpse it from one hundred and forty character bursts, is one of "stupid people making bad deals."
 That is his explanation for deindustrialization, for the loss of manufacturing and mining jobs.
 The corollary of this is the promise to make smart deals, to restore America's Greatness.
 He has shifted the economy from necessity to freedom, from the worker stuck in its forces to the entrepreneur mastering its flows.
 This is his affective power.

 This is a fiction, there are no "deals"that can reverse the prevailing economic tendencies of automation and deindustrialization. ( A lengthier post would discuss the tendency of the rate of the profit to fall.).
-Trump's promises are empty, there are no better deals within the current economic system.
+Trump's promises are empty, there are no better deals within the current economic system and political system.
+Coal mining is not coming back.
 The fundamental question of the politics of affect in the coming years will be how to deal with the anger and fear that Trump cannot contain.
 There will be attempts to turn the anger and fear towards imagined obstacles from Alec Baldwin to immigrants.
 Trump has made himself the face of capital, has made a career personifying it.
 That is his promise but also his peril (as well as our promise and our peril).